DataDog/integrations-core/istio/README.md

 **Note**: The `connectionID` Prometheus label is excluded.
 The [sample istio.d/conf.yaml][8] also has a list of suggested labels to exclude.

-   Istio mesh metrics are now only available from `istio-proxy` containers which are supported out-of-the-box via autodiscovery, see [`istio.d/auto_conf.yaml`][9].
+   Istio mesh metrics are only available from `istio-proxy` containers which are supported out-of-the-box with Autodiscovery, see [`istio.d/auto_conf.yaml`][9].

 ##### OpenMetrics V2 vs OpenMetrics V1
 <div class="alert alert-warning">
 <b>Important Note</b>: If you have multiple instances of Datadog collecting Istio metrics, make sure to use the same implementation of OpenMetrics for all of them.
-Otherwise, the metrics data will fluctuate in the Datadog app.
+Otherwise, the metrics data fluctuates on the Datadog site.
 </div>

 When you enable the `use_openmetrics` configuration option, the Istio integration uses the OpenMetrics V2 implementation of the check.

 In OpenMetrics V2, metrics are submitted more accurately by default and behave closer to Prometheus metric types.
-For example, Prometheus metrics ending in  `_count` and `_sum` are now submitted as `monotonic_count` by default.
+For example, Prometheus metrics ending in  `_count` and `_sum` are submitted as `monotonic_count` by default.

 OpenMetrics V2 addresses performance and quality issues in OpenMetrics V1.
 Updates include native metric types support, improved configuration, and custom metric types.